Is your delivery process enhancing feelings of excitement or is it making customers feel worried, frustrated and/or upset?

 How and when products are received has a strong impact on the overall experience a customer has with your brand.
 An order that arrives late or damaged, is incorrect, goes missing or stolen, or is handled by a disgruntled driver, creates negative brand associations – which could cause customers to consider a return, post negative reviews, or vow to never buy from you again.

-On the other hand, delivery is also an opportunity to delight and impress your customers with your speed of service, seamlessness, and fun unboxing experience.
+On the other hand, partnering with a reliable italian freight forwarder can significantly enhance your delivery process, providing an opportunity to delight and impress your customers with your speed of service, seamlessness, and fun unboxing experience.

 In the past, it was often enough to simply receive a product undamaged.
 Now, higher standards have been set by major players such as Amazon and shifted customer expectations.
 To remain competitive and meet the rising e-commerce demand, improving shipping services needs to be a priority.

 It is a difficult challenge – shipping is a complicated process with many steps and chances for mistakes.
 However, innovation in recent years shows that progress is being made.
 The following trends in shipping and delivery give an overview of new opportunities to consider incorporating into your own delivery strategy.

 While still not fully realized, prototypes of delivery drones, self-driving delivery vehicles, and autonomous ships are being tested.
 As it gains momentum, this trend is important to watch as it could mean greater efficiencies, speed of delivery, and flexibility.

 Though the legalities and implications of such are still hotly disputed, this technology will heavily disrupt the shipping and delivery industry in the years ahead as consumers increasingly demand same-day and instant delivery.
 In fact, a McKinsey report finds that autonomous vehicles will deliver 80 percent of parcels within the next 10 years.

 For When You’re Not Home